open-source-tabletop/halo-breakpoint/README.md

 # Halo: Firefight

-Halo: Firefight is a fan made game module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.
-Halo: Firefight uses the Cadence Wargame System core rules, which can be found at [Cadence.Games](https://cadence.games).
+Halo Firefight is a fan made game module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.

+You will need the [Cadence Core Rules](https://Cadence.Games/core-rules/) to play this game.

 ## Play Halo: Firefight